 I’ve never shared this story with you all but since its almost been a year and a half, I figure why not.

-So a lot of you know I had my heart broken in Winter 2017, and then a smaller heartbreak in that following summer of 2018.
+So a lot of you know I had my heart broken in Winter 2017, and then a smaller heartbreak that following summer of 2018.
 That heartbreak in 2017 destroyed me.
-It took me about 3 months to feel normal again and about 6 months to fully recover.
-But then I got dumped again, so suffice to say Fall 2018 was not great.
-That 2017 pain was a result of a 3 month relationship which is nothing but I fell hard and I fell fast.
-Let’s just say 2018 was an interesting year dating wise.
+It took me about 3 months to feel normal again and about a full 6 months to recover.
+And guess what!
+I got dumped again in Summer 2018, so suffice to say Fall 2018 was not great.

-I remember getting to the bar and it was packed.
-I texted saying “I was here” and waiting about a good 5 minutes before a response came in cause cell reception was bad.
-But then I got the “where to go” text and was like “ok lets get this over with”.
+I remember walking inside the bar and it being packed.
+I texted saying “I was here” and waited about a good 5 minutes before a response came through.
+I got the “where to go” text and immediately thought “ok let’s get this over with”.

 We hit it off pretty quickly talking about random things.

-I remember him telling me that he’s weird and I remember telling him that I am weirder than him.
-And then I spilled one of my childhood secrets about my obsession with Digimon and how I made a tribute Youtube video to one of the couples.
+I remember him telling me that he’s weird and I remember telling him that I am weirder.
+I then spilled one of my childhood secrets about my obsession with Digimon and how I made a tribute Youtube video to one of the couples.
 I HAD never told that to a guy before let alone on a first date.
 But I definitely credit my comfort to the fact that I had realized along the online dating journey that I am who I am, weird and all, and that’s what makes me, me.
 If you don’t like it, bye Felicia.